 The estimates reported in the prior section demonstrate that price reductions on Uber services dramatically increase Uber utilization.
 Furthermore, we are able to use Uber administrative data on the origin and destination locations of trips taken by study participants to show that subsidies increase Uber travel to an expanded set of locations in Cairo (which we explore in Appendix F).
 However, these estimates alone are not sufficient for determining to what extent the price treatments increase mobility (total kilometers traveled) versus inducing substitution from other modes.
 To our knowledge, no prior study has measured effects on total mobility or fully accounted for substitution behavior in the context of reductions in the cost of private transport services.
-This is likely to be especially important in transport markets in developing country cities, where travel is not dominated by a single transit mode (such as private car travel).

-5.1 Effects on Overall Mobility
+5.1 Effects on Overall Distance Traveled

-To test for effects on total mobility, we estimate differences in total distance traveled by participants during the intervention using data from each participant's Google Maps Timeline (described in section 3.2 above).28 Table 3 reports estimates for each of the treatment groups.
-Columns 1 and 2 report effects on total distance traveled during the week before the survey, as reported on a participant's Google Timeline during follow-up surveys.29 Relative to the mean of 205 km per week for the control group, point estimates suggest that total mobility increases by 0.10 IHS points (approx. 22 km or 10.5% of the control mean) for participants who receive a 25% price reduction, though this effect is not statistically significant.
-Total mobility increases by approx. 101 km or 49% of the control mean among participants who receive a 50% reduction.30
+To test for effects on total distance traveled, we use data from each participant's Google Maps Timeline (described in section 3.2 above, with more details in Appendix C).
+Table 2 reports estimates for each of the treatment groups.
+Columns 1 and 2 report effects on total distance traveled during the week before the survey, as reported on a participant's Google Timeline during follow-up surveys.
+Relative to the mean of 205 km per week for the control group, point estimates suggest that total mobility increases by 0.10 IHS points (approx. 22 km or 10.5% of the control mean) for participants who receive a 25% price reduction, though this effect is not statistically significant.
+Total mobility increases by approx. 101 km or 49% of the control mean among participants who receive a 50% reduction.22